Amzzy78/Check-your-pecs/README.md

 1. Nav bar with links to the sites' goal on raising awareness of male breast cancer: check yourself, dropdown menu with more info, found something? and a sign up form to recieve a monthly reminder.

 2. Footer bar with links to the site's pages: privacy policy and resources.
-Plus a button named top to also link back to th etop of the page.
+There is also a button named Top to also link back to the top of the page.

 3. Check Your Pecs text logo in the footer which links back to the top of the page.